SwarmBots/swarmbots.github.com/about.md

 ## Minimum Deliverables
 > At minimum we want to make two robots able to navigate a known toy-world in a coordinated manner.
 This includes but is not limited to:
-* Location awareness
+* Location tracking
-* Synchronized movement
+* Coordinated movement
 * Communication between robots and master computer
 * Socially connected web app to allow people all over the world to control the robots

 ## Learning Objectives
 * Improve programming competency of our team members.
-* Understand AI concepts such as path finding, speech detection, and swarm behavior.
+* Understand AI concepts such as path finding
 * Understand electrical systems to achieve wireless communication, obstacle detection, location finding, etc.
 * Learn how to connect robots to the internet and vice-versa.